-In this paper, we choose to focus on CDS rather than corporate bonds.8 We thus consider the daily CDS closing (mid) par spreads of the most widely traded North American reference entities.
+In this paper, we choose to focus on CDS rather than corporate bonds.
+We thus consider the daily CDS closing (mid) par spreads of the most widely traded North American reference entities.
 In addition, we impose three requirements to build a large and representative universe of CDS-referenced firms.
-The first requirement is for bid-ask CDS quotes to be
+The first requirement is for bid-ask CDS quotes to be available in Thomson Reuters (TR) over an extended 13-year sample period running from January 01, 2008, to December 31, 2020.
+The second requirement is for the corresponding common stocks to have been constituent companies of the S&P 500 stock index at some point during the 2008-2020 sampling period.
+Finally, the historical debt-to-asset ratio has to be available in the TR database over the entire sampling period.
+The coverage universe of reference entities satisfying the previous three requirements comprises 339 single names.

-8Three main reasons justify our choice.
+&lt;sup>8Three main reasons justify our choice.
 First, the CDS market is more standardized than the fragmented bond market.
 As a result, bond trading is more expensive than CDS trading (Oehmke and Zawadowski, 2017).
 Second, CDS introduction reduces bond market efficiency and liquidity while CDSs lead the price discovery process (Das, Kalimipalli, and Nayak, 2014).
 Finally, CDS prices contain unique information that is not captured by other securities (Lee, Naranjo, and Velioglu, 2018).
 See also Lee, Naranjo, and Sirmans (2024).